Topics Map > Academic & Curricular Administration > Other

 Review of proposals

-**UPDATE for Spring 2022 requests: Given the need for a very short review turnaround for Spring 2022, L&S Curriculum Committee review will not be required.
+**UPDATE for Spring 2022 requests: Given the need for a very short review turnaround, L&S Curriculum Committee review will not be required.
 Requests will be administratively reviewed and approved by L&S Teaching & Learning.

 As is practice for current course proposals, requests to offer courses online will be administratively reviewed before they are forwarded to the L&S Curriculum Committee.
 In this case, administrative review will include LSS staff and have the additional focus of: